abeltavares/MarketPipe/README.md

 To access the data stored in the PostgreSQL database, you have two options:

-1. Use `pgAdmin`, a web-based visual interface.
-To access it, navigate to http://localhost:5050 in your web browser and log in using the credentials defined in the '.env' file in the project root directory.
-From there, you can interactively browse the tables created by the pipeline, run queries, and extract the desired data for analysis or visualization.

-Use the command-line tool `psql` to run SQL queries directly.
+1. Use the command-line tool `psql` to run SQL queries directly.
 The database credentials and connection information can be found in the '.env' file as well.
 Using psql, you can connect to the database, execute queries, and save the output to a file or use it as input for other scripts or applications.

        $ docker exec -it my-postgres psql -U postgres -d market_data

+2. Use `pgAdmin`, a web-based visual interface.
+To access it, navigate to http://localhost:5050 in your web browser and log in using the credentials defined in the `.env` file in the project root directory.
+From there, you can interactively browse the tables created by the pipeline, run queries, and extract the desired data for analysis or visualization.

 Choose the option that suits you best depending on your familiarity with SQL and preference for a graphical or command-line interface.